This page contains:

 Then, copy/paste the output in the right hand sidebar into the corresponding Issue in your Dradis project or IssueLibrary entry.

 Want to remove the calculators from view to de-clutter your workspace?
-Go to Configuration, then Configure plugins, and you have the option to disable either or both of the calculators by setting their value of show to 0.
+Navigate to Tools, then Tools Manager, and you have the option to disable either or both of the calculators:

 Next help article: Add attachments →